Schwarzman College

 Schwarzman College is a residential college of Tsinghua University in Haidian, Beijing, China.
 It hosts the Schwarzman Scholars, a one-year master's degree program in global leadership.

-The college building was completed in 2016 and designed by Robert A. M. Stern, who was the Driehaus Prize winner and former dean of the Yale School of Architecture.
+The college building was completed in 2016 and designed by the American architect Robert A. M. Stern.
 It is the first academic building in China to have a LEED gold certification.

 Academics and scholarship

 The college was founded to provide a residential college experience for Schwarzman Scholars.
 Students at the college study a one-year degree program of Master of Management in global leadership.
 During this time, the scholars live inside the Schwarzman College building.

 Annually, 100–200 Schwarzman Scholars are chosen through a competitive selection process.
 All students admitted are fully funded by the university.
 Approximately 40% of the participants come from the United States, 20% from China, and the rest 40% from the rest of the world.
 Students apply directly to the program and do not require a nomination from their home universities.